 Learning More About TBIs

-If you are interested in learning more about TBIs and what you can do if you or a loved one is suffering, contact a brain injury lawyer, like a brain injury lawyer in Phoenix, AZ.
+If you are interested in learning more about TBIs and what you can do if you or a loved one is suffering, contact a brain injury lawyer, like a brain injury lawyer.
 He or she could also help you find support groups, assistive devices, rehab centers, and caregivers to truly help in recovery.